 What You Should Bring to Treatment

-• Clothes for 4-5 days.
-As the building temperatures vary and persons experiencing withdrawal may have hot and/or cold extremes, we recommend that you bring layered clothing.
-We have washing machines,
+- Clothes for 4-5 days (As building temperatures vary and persons experiencing withdrawal may have hot and/or cold extremes, we recommend layered clothing.
+We have washing machines, dryers, and detergent available)

 What You Should Not Bring to Detox

-• No linens, as we provide all linens and blankets
+- No linens (We provide all linens and blankets)

 Get in Touch With Anuvia

-If you or a loved one is ready to discuss detox, give Anuvia a call at (704) 445-6900 or fill out a brief online contact form.
+If you or a loved one is ready to discuss detox options, give Anuvia a call at (704) 445-6900 or fill out a brief online contact form.
 A compassionate member of our care team will soon be in touch.

 Detox FAQs